eventql/eventql/doc/getting-started/concepts.md

 using JOINs.
 This often adds unnessecary complexity.
 Moreover JOINs have inherent performance and scalability issues.

-While Z1 still alows you to import, create and use tables using the relational paradigm it additionally supports nested and repeated columns.
+While EventQL still alows you to import, create and use tables using the relational paradigm it additionally supports nested and repeated columns.
 This may sound complex but is actually quite simple and allows you to implement complex data models traditionally not suited for SQL databases.